dfellis/queue-flow/readme.md

 10
 ``

-**queueFlow** builds a series of input and output queues for work to traverse from functional concept to functional concept, with reduce-style functions (that compress all values into a single result) instead having a final callback fired when the queue processing is completed.
+**queue-flow** builds a series of input and output queues for work to traverse from functional concept to functional concept, with reduce-style functions (that compress all values into a single result) instead having a final callback fired when the queue processing is completed.

 Marking a callback as an asynchronous one (needed a callback passed to it, as well) so it can be used with jQuery ``$.ajax()`` calls or Node.js libraries, is also quite simple: